-The Knowledge Sharing work stream focuses on disseminating research, building our evidence base and engaging in activities such as The Future of Food Assistance for Nutrition: Evidence Summit II, REFINE, and the FAQR website.
+The Knowledge Sharing work stream focused on disseminating research, building our evidence base and engaging in activities such as The Future of Food Assistance for Nutrition: Evidence Summit II, REFINE, and the FAQR website.

-The Knowledge Sharing team aims to:
+The Knowledge Sharing team focused on:

-- Host the second Food Assistance for Nutrition Evidence Summit - The Future of Food Assistance for Nutrition: Evidence Summit II - to share new evidence introduced over the past two years, discuss future evidence needs, and consider how we can collaborate to produce this evidence to further the food assistance for nutrition agenda.
+- Hosting the second Food Assistance for Nutrition Evidence Summit - The Future of Food Assistance for Nutrition: Evidence Summit II - to share new evidence introduced over the past two years, discuss future evidence needs, and consider how we can collaborate to produce this evidence to further the food assistance for nutrition agenda.

-- Engage with the food aid community, including researchers, policymakers, and programmers, through the Research Engagement on Food Innovations for Nutrition Effectiveness (REFINE) website and Twitter page.
+- Engaging with the food aid community, including researchers, policymakers, and programmers, through the Research Engagement on Food Innovations for Nutrition Effectiveness (REFINE) website and Twitter page.
 REFINE is a knowledge sharing-mechanism that aims to improve the effectiveness of food-supported interventions by gathering and enhancing accessibility to ongoing and published studies and policy publications.”

 - July - September 2020 Resource Review